lzzrhx/studies/01-dataing/obsidian/Semester 1/MAT101 - Diskret matematikk 1.md

 	2\.
 No two distinct ordered pairs in $F$ have the same first element.
 If $A$ and $B$ are sets and $F$ is a function from $A$ to $B$, then given any element $x$ in $A$, the unique element in $B$ that is related to $x$ by $F$ is denoted $F(x)$, which is read "$F$ of $x$."
 Given the function $f$ and the function $g$ with the domain $A$, $f = g$, if, and only if, $f(x) = g(x)$ for all $x$ in $A$.

+#### 1.4 - The Language of Graphs

+> The whole of mathematics consists in the organization of a series of aids to the imagination in the process of reasoning.
+> - Alfred North Whitehead, 1861 - 1947

+**Definition of a Graph:**
+A graph $G$ consists of two finite sets: a nonempty set $V(G)$ of vertices and a set $E(G)$ of edges, where each edge is associated with a set consisting of either one or two vertices called its endpoints.
+The correspondence from edges to endpoints is called the edge-endpoint function.
+An edge with just one endpoint is called a loop, and two or more distinct edges with the same set of endpoints are said to be parallel.
+And edge is said to connect its endpoints; two vertices that are connected by an edge are called adjacent; and a vertex that is an endpoint of a loop is said to be adjacent to itself.
+And edge is said to be incident on each of its endpoints, and two edges incident on the same endpoint are called adjacent.
+A vertex on which no edges are incident is called isolated.

+**Directed Graph:**
+A directed graph, or digraph, consists of two finite sets: a nonempty set $V(G)$ of vertices and a set $D(G)$ of directed edges, where each is associated with an ordered pair of vertices called its endpoints.
+If edge $e$ is associated with the pair $(v, w)$ of vertices, then $e$ is said to be the (directed) edge from $v$ to $w$.

+**Degree of v:**
+Let $G$ be a graph and $v$ a vertex of $G$.
+The degree of $v$, denoted $deg(v),$ equals the number of edges that are incident on $v,$ with an edge that is a loop counted twice.

 **Summary of definitions so far:**
 - Ordered pairs can be defined in terms of sets.